rschramm9/AHNC_MOTUS_KIOSK/FINAL_DEPLOYMENT_WINDOWS_README.md

 **3.5** Click in kiosk window and type: Shift + F9  (to quit) and type the kiosk admin password.

 **3.6** You can now delete the temporary text file from the Desktop

+**Troubleshooting:**  WARNING: Sometimes on system reboot, the kiosk will come up blank with "Unable To Connect"

+That typically means the MOTUS_KIOSK_SERVER was either slow to start or failed to start at boot.
+Wait a 10 seconds and "Try Again" If success -  If no luck... then in the Kiosk window type Shift-F9 and enter the pasword to quit

+Go to Section 2 try to troubleshoot the auto-start at boot of the shiny server.